ssc-spc-cloud-nuage/eslz-template/L0_blueprint_launchpad/README.md

 rover login
 ```

+4. Configure the <envname>.envvars in the `../envvars` folder with the desired values.
+See the [README.md](../envvars/README.md) file in the folder for more information.

-4. Configure the level0.tfvars file with the desired values
+5. Configure the <envname>.tfvars file in the `environments` folder with the desired values.
+See the [README.md](./environments/README.md) file in the folder for more information.

-5. Install the subscription launchpad.
+6. Install the subscription launchpad.
 For example, to install the launchpad in a dev subscription do:

 ```
 cd L0_blueprint_launchpad